Updated July 13, 2023

-- Fixed assets are used for manufacturing goods or in the provision of services.
-Thus, fixed assets are not sold in day-to-day business operations like normal goods.
-Instead, the objective of investing in fixed assets is to retain them for the purpose of using them in business operations.
+- Fixed assets are utilized for manufacturing goods or providing services.
+Thus, they are not sold in day-to-day business operations like regular goods.
+Instead, businesses invest in fixed assets to retain and utilize them.

-- Also, the quantum of expenditure (in comparison with the turnover of the entity) will also justify the nature of expenditure.
+- Also, the quantum of expenditure (in comparison with the entity’s turnover) will justify the nature of the expenditure.

 Examples of Capital Expenditure

-We will cover different aspects of capital expenditure using the following template as an example.
+We will cover different aspects of capital expenditure using the following template.

-- The depreciation is charged or apportioned or expensed out over the life of a fixed asset.
-Depreciation may be calculated per the straight-line meth, reducing value method, or other scientific methods suggested by the accounting standards.
+- The company charges, apportions, or expenses out the depreciation over the life of a fixed asset.
+The calculation of depreciation is performed per the straight-line method, reducing value method, or other scientific methods suggested by the accounting standards.

 - The gross block is the amount of capital expenditure made and capitalized during the year & it represents the outlay or cost of assets.

-- The netblock represents the written down value of the fixed after deducting the appropriate accumulated depreciation to date.
-The amount of netblock is reported on the face of the balance sheet.
-The above schedule is shown as scheduled for the fixed assets in the notes to accounts.
+- The netblock represents the written-down value of the fixed after deducting the appropriate accumulated depreciation to date.
+The balance sheet reports the amount of netblock.
+The notes to accounts show the schedule for the fixed assets.

 - As you can see from the above extracts of a financial statement, the assets are divided into non-current assets & current assets.
 Non-current assets are assets having an operating cycle of more than one year & thus, you can see that “fixed assets” are a part of non-current assets.
 On the other hand, current assets have an operating cycle of one year & thus, you can see inventories, cash & bank type of operating assets in the list.

-- Plant, property, and equipment represent the tangible (i.e. physical) assets of the entity.
+- Plant, property, and equipment represent the entity’s tangible (i.e., physical) assets.
 Intangible assets represent non-physical fixed assets of the entity.

-- After analysis of the entity’s annual report, it is understood that the company has set up a new production unit that would substantially increase the production capacity of the entity.
+- After analyzing the annual report, it is evident that the company has established a new production unit, which will significantly enhance the entity’s production capacity.

-- Say the entity is engaged in the production of cement with an existing capacity of 1200 MT.
-However, due to the infrastructure boom by the government projects, the demand for cement has increased considerably.
-So as to accommodate the increased demand, a company needs to increase its production capacity & thus the investment will help the entity to increase the production capacity by around 800 MT.
+- Say the entity is engaged in cement production with an existing capacity of 1200 MT.
+However, due to the infrastructure boom by government projects, the demand for cement has increased considerably.
+To accommodate the increased demand, a company needs to increase its production capacity & thus; the investment will help the entity to increase the production capacity by around 800 MT.

-- This expenditure is treated as capital expenditure because the benefits will accrue for the long term.
+- This expenditure is considered capital expenditure because it will generate long-term benefits.

 - The amount of $ 165000 is revenue expenditure since the buses were taken on lease by the entity & not owned.
 This amount will be shown as “other expenses” in the statement of profit & loss.

-- As per generally accepted accounting standards, if any loan is taken specifically for the acquisition of a new asset, the borrowing cost incurred is required to be added to the cost of the asset.
-Hence, $ 16000 forms a part of capital expenditure for vehicles.
-Therefore, the total cost will appear as a part of the balance sheet of the entity.
+- According to generally accepted accounting standards, companies must add the borrowing cost incurred for acquiring a new asset to the cost of the asset.
+Hence, $ 16000 forms a part of the capital expenditure for vehicles.
+Therefore, the total cost will appear as part of the entity’s balance sheet.